interactions-py/interactions.py/README.md

 slash command handler library to be made for Discord Bot API libraries.

 ## Installation
-You are able to easily install the *discord-py-slash-command* library by using the given PIP line below:
+You are able to easily install the *discord-py-interactions* library by using the given PIP line below:

-`pip install -U discord-py-slash-command`
+`pip install -U git+https://github.com/artem30801/discord-py-slash-command`

 ## Examples
 ### Quick Startup